anyoptimization/pymoo/docs/source/constraints/repair.md

 +++

-Let us define a `Repair` operator that always satisfies the equality constraint (the inequality constraint is simply ignored and will be figured out by the algorithm)
+Let us define a `Repair` operator that always satisfies the equality constraint (the inequality constraint is simply ignored and will be figured out by the algorithm).

 ```{code-cell} ipython3
 from pymoo.core.repair import Repair